risd/rm-webhook/documentation/overview.md

 ### Requirements & Installation

-In order to use the `rm-wh` tool, the computer must have `node` & `npm` commands available.
+In order to use the `rm-wh` tool, the computer must have [`node` & `npm`][node-npm] commands available.
 Additionally, the interface anticipates finding a JSON file of configuration at `~/.risdmedia/wh.json`.
 The contents of this JSON file should match the contents of the `risd.systems configuration - wh.json` document in the shared RISD Media 1Password vault. `git` is also a core piece of how the `rm-wh` tool is designed to work.
 This document will speak to a git branching model by the name of [git-flow][git-flow].

 The contents of the `wh.json` file are used to pass in common configuration options, which can each be overridden when executing `rm-wh`.